-For defining “high elevation zones” as those at 1,500 masl or greater, reference to Cohen and Small (1998) is made, but no rationale for the decision to include a 200km perimeter is initially given.
+For defining “high elevation zones” as those at 1,500 meters above sea level or greater, reference to Cohen and Small (1998) is made, but no rationale for the decision to include a 200km perimeter is initially given.

-Everett (2013b) addresses a similar scenario which has been suggested to him in personal communication by unnamed third parties whose identity is not known to us: “In addition, several readers suggested that the correlation may be due to the isolation of languages in mountains, which are somehow more likely to retain ‘odd’ sounds like ejectives due to reduced inter-linguistic contact.
+Everett (2013b) addresses a similar scenario which has been suggested to him in personal communication by unnamed third parties: “In addition, several readers suggested that the correlation may be due to the isolation of languages in mountains, which are somehow more likely to retain ‘odd’ sounds like ejectives due to reduced inter-linguistic contact.
 This would be an interesting finding in and of itself, and would offer strong evidence for an indirect influence of geography on phonology, but it too is transparently flawed.
 It does not explain why, for instance, implosives (which are about as common as ejectives), or any number of other sounds, do not correlate with high elevation.”
 Everett is, of course, right that implosives – always simply on the basis of a mere visual inspection of maps (e.g. Maddieson 2013) – appear to exhibit a quite different geographic patterning.
-However, since contrary to this outright dismissal, there is preliminary reason to think that “any number of other sounds” actually do correlate with high elevation, we consider this preliminary and subjective assessment as a sufficient incentive for further exploration.
+However, since contrary to this outright dismissal, there is preliminary reason to think that “any number of other sounds” actually do correlate with high elevation, hence we consider this preliminary and subjective assessment as a sufficient incentive for further exploration.

+This is because of an extreme left skew in the distribution of the altitudes at which languages are spoken – as human populations are typically much denser at low altitudes (Cohen and Small 1998) so is apparently language density.

 Matras (2009: 270), furthermore, considers a uvular stop as an areal feature of present-day Anatolia.